andrewwang247/radix-tree/README.md

 - Bidirectional iterator functionality as a return type from other functions.
 - Traversal from `begin` to `end` both with and without a prefix parameter.
 - All arithmetic and comparison operators for 1 or more `trie`.
+- `to_json` representation both with and without end markers.

 ### Performance Tests